The-RG-Archive/lifeinvader.com/README.md

 ## What is from Rockstar Games and what was added by us?
 - All pages inside the "profile" folder are from Rockstar Games **except the example page**.
 It is used to show how you could create your own custom pages and for testing new features.
-- Index.html is **NOT** from Rockstar Games.
+- welcome.html is **NOT** from Rockstar Games.
 It is made by us to make the website more user-friendly.
-The original index would just load a random page.
 - Login.html and Logoff.html are **NOT** from Rockstar Games but from us to enable Social Club features like profile pictures and names.
 The pictures have been grabbed from Social Club.
 - 404.html is **NOT** from Rockstar Games.
 They were made for the GitHub website.
-- The page404 is based on the r* one but it has a backgorund that is not from R*
 - The page/custom folder is **NOT** from Rockstar Games.
 It contains files for the 404.html, page404.html, Logoff.html, Login.html, and Index.html.
-- The "main.js" inside the "page" folder contains custom code for the 404.html, page404.html, Logoff.html, Login.html, and Index.html under line 135.
+- The "main.js" inside the "page" folder contains custom code for the Logoff.html, Login.html, and welcome.html under line 135.

 ## How to remove our additions and only use Rockstar Games code:
 WIP